github/platform-samples/README.md

 * Was the webhook created?
   * You can verify the webhook ran by checking recent deliveries https://github.com/organizations/clsOrg/settings/hooks/15740340
-* Did ngrok recognize the webhook
+* Did ngrok recognize the webhook?
   * In the ngrok console you should see a new HTTP request
     ```
      HTTP Requests